Skip to content

 A typical multi trip travel insurance policy could protect you against:

-- Cancellation – this could help if you need to cancel or cut short your holiday.
-For example, you fall ill or test positive for COVID-19.
+• Cancellation – this could help if you need to cancel or cut short your holiday because of illness, for example.

-- Missed departure or delays – offers cover if your flights are delayed because of an insured event, for instance, bad weather.
+• Missed departure or delays – offers cover if your flights are delayed because of an insured event, such as bad weather.

-Some insurance providers offer annual multi-trip travel insurance policies where you can choose between different degrees of cover, with increasing levels of protection.
+Some providers offer annual multi-trip travel insurance policies where you can choose between different levels of cover.
 The top levels offer more protection but tend to be more expensive.

 Make sure you fully understand the cover you’re getting before you buy.